nsf/gocode/README.md

     `export PATH=$PATH:$HOME/bin`

- 4. Then you need to build the gocode and install it:
+ 4. Then you need to build the gocode and install it (make sure you're using GNU make):

     `make install`